 A member of the national team program since 2007, Natalie Spooner is the first player to compete for the National Women’s Team, the National Women’s Under-22 Team and the National Women’s Under-18 Team.
+She competed in her first Olympic Games at Sochi 2014 where she scored the first two goals in Canada’s 3-1 semifinal victory over Switzerland en route to the gold medal.

 In 2008, Spooner was a member of the team that won silver at the IIHF Under-18 Women’s World Championship.
 She went on to make her debut at the IIHF Women’s World Championship in 2011 as part of another silver medal-winning squad.
 Spooner then helped the team capture gold in 2012 before another silver in 2013.